 teams- an array of team (workspace) IDs within the containing enterprise organization that this user belongs to

-Within an Enterprise Grid, all users have an underlying cross-workspace ID beginning with the letter
+Within an Enterprise Grid, all users have a single, global ID beginning with either the letter

-We'll automatically convert references to a user's Enterprise ID to their legacy team-specific ID.
+We'll automatically convert references to a user's previous, pre-Enterprise-migration ID to their singular Enterprise ID.
 This allows your app to remain backwards compatible for users you've identified on a workspace before the days of Enterprise Grid.

-W: these users were created after a workspace became part of an Enterprise and have no legacy ID.
+Users created after a workspace became part of an Enterprise have no pre-Enterprise-migration ID.

 Find out more in our single-workspace apps documentation.